USA Financial Loans

 Financial loan programmes have specific eligibility criteria.
 It is best to look into the programmes relevant to you to make sure you have the most up to date information.

-Please apply directly with the loan provider and send requests for enrolment and fees confirmation to email@example.com or deliver them in person at the Student Service Centre Helpdesk on campus.
+Please apply directly with the loan provider and send requests for enrolment and fees confirmation to email@example.com or bring them in-person to the Student Hub on the ground floor of the Matariki Building.

 Be sure to include your UC student ID number in your message.